SV2111004/Prepwiz/README.md

-# 🚀 PrepWiz [PREParation-WIZard] — AI-Powered Interview Preparation Platform
+# 🚀 PrepWiz — AI-Powered Interview Preparation Platform

-PrepWiz is a full-stack MERN application that helps users prepare for technical interviews using **AI-generated questions, explanations, and session-based learning**.
+PrepWiz is a full-stack MERN application designed to help users prepare for technical interviews through AI-generated interview questions, explanations, and session-based learning workflows.

-Users can create interview prep sessions, generate role-specific Q&A using AI, pin important questions, and track progress — all inside a clean, modern UI.
+The platform allows users to create interview preparation sessions, generate role-specific interview questions using AI, pin important questions, and manage their preparation progress through a clean and modern user experience.

 ---